alexandre-touret/alexandre-touret.github.io/content/posts/fish-shell.en.md

 - GNU/Linux
 ---

-While talking with one of [my WL colleague](https://twitter.com/foxlegend), I stumbled upon [Fish shell](https://fishshell.com/).
+While chatting with one of [my WL colleague](https://twitter.com/foxlegend), I stumbled upon [Fish shell](https://fishshell.com/).
-I liked its autocompletion and extensibility mechanisms.
+I immediately liked its autocompletion and extensibility mechanisms.
-After many years using [BASH](https://www.gnu.org/software/bash/) and [ZSH](https://zsh.sourceforge.io/), I decided to move on to this new [shell](https://en.wikipedia.org/wiki/Unix_shell).
+After many years using [BASH](https://www.gnu.org/software/bash/) and [ZSH](https://zsh.sourceforge.io/), I therefore decided to move on to this new [shell](https://en.wikipedia.org/wiki/Unix_shell).

-At the opposite of the others, it's not [POSIX-compatible](https://fishshell.com/docs/current/fish_for_bash_users.html#fish-for-bash-users).
+Unlike the others, it's not [POSIX-compatible](https://fishshell.com/docs/current/fish_for_bash_users.html#fish-for-bash-users).

-Furthermore, to get (at least) the same functionalities as [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh), I chose to install [Starship](https://starship.rs/).
+Furthermore, to get (_at least_) the same functionalities as [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh), I chose to install [StarShip](https://starship.rs/).

-As a reminder, I will describe how I moved on and updated my existing tools such as [SdkMan](https://sdkman.io/).
+I will then describe how I moved on and updated my existing tools such as [SdkMan](https://sdkman.io/).

 ## FISH Installation